Bemmu/wirecard_email_parser/README.md

 In particular I assumed that credit cards are charged in USD but remittances are made in EUR.
 If this is not the case the parser will most likely break.

+Another assumption is that in a settlement note your Business Case must include the word "WDB".

 ## Structure

 The parsers directory contains scripts that can extract fields from WireCard PDFs that